 The health and safety of staff and interns at The HCCAC at the onset and duration of the pandemic has necessitated the use of telesupervision to support the training of interns effectively.
 New telework policies and work schedules have been implemented by The CAC to meet clinical needs of clients and families while promoting health and safety in the workplace and flexibility in work and life balance, which may make in person supervision for all supervisory activities more difficult due to conflicts in work schedule rotations.
 In an attempt to promote interaction and socialization among interns and faculty with different approved work schedules, interns and supervisors may hold individual or group supervision using high-quality real-time transmission of simultaneous video and audio.
 Individual telesupervision with their primary supervisor may not exceed more than 1 hour each week at a regularly scheduled time.
-Group telesupervision for assessment and diversity also may not exceed more than 1 hour each week at a regularly scheduled time.
 See more information in The HCCAC Telesupervision Policy.